benjiaomodular/RandomTriggers/README.md

 # Random Triggers
 by Benjie Jiao

 At the core of this module is an Arduino-based sample and hold program that takes in white noise and uses it to produce random signals.
+This runs on +9V.

 ### Inputs